Skip to main content

 4. Place object

 First, create a new objective called Stack Blocks.
-If you’re unsure how to create a new objective, please refer to the Basic Usage Tutorial.
+If you’re unsure how to create a new objective, please refer to the Tutorial 1.

 New objective